pulumi/pulumi-hugo/themes/default/content/blog/project-config-mvp/index.md

         secret: true
 ```

 These are declared in the same config block as the other project level config shown through this post.
-You can mix the two together, to declare your project settings and set up defaults for providers:
+You can combine the two by declaring your project settings and defining defaults for providers together:

 ```yaml
 config: